top of page

 Education & Superfoods

-Introducing them to basic concepts of health and nutrition and then providing them education and practical ways to plant, raise and prepare foods to empower them to become healthy and self-sustaining once more as their ancestors were.
+Introducing the Mayan people to basic concepts of health and nutrition and then providing them education and practical ways to plant, raise and prepare foods, empowers them to become healthy and self-sustaining once more as their ancestors were.
 DIG focuses on utilizing resources like nutritional superfoods, moringa, chaya, chia etc. that can be grown and harvested locally.

 Treating Malnutrition